objectx/beiran/doc/source/contribute.rst

 -------------------------
 Here it is: |repo_url|.
 Please fork it and start coding!

 We accept code contributions via Merge Requests.
-It is very similar with github's pull requests.
 Simply you should do:

 - fork project
 - change the code (on default branch or a new branch if necessary)